finder1793/fabled/README.md

 Our fork is based on the original SkillAPI and the forked SkillAPI by Sentropic.

-* Includes all premium features from the original premium version of SkillAPI found on spigot.
+* Includes all premium features from the original premium version of SkillAPI found on spigot

 ## New Dynamic editor